 contact: info@bownsbest.com

-By paying for such an Imperial Room, one has access to the Imperial Club on the 7th floor.
+Occupants of suites have access to the Imperial Club on the 7 th floor.
 This is a wonderful facility.
 Apart from its comfort and its luxury, this handsome lounge offers complimentary refreshments until early evening each day.
-I took full advantage of these immaculately prepared offerings, quaffing cocktails in the evenings, Earl Grey tea with scones and jam and cakes in the afternoons and breakfast in the mornings.
-The Club room has its own balconies, so I could enjoy these lovely comestibles while a panorama of the Eternal City was set out before me.
+I took full advantage of these immaculately prepared offerings, quaffing cocktails in the evenings, Earl Grey tea with scones and jam and cakes in the afternoons and

-L’Uliveto’s lighting is bright, the floor is of black and white marble and period oil paintings decorate the walls.
-(In the summer its outside tables overlooking the swimming pool are popular.)
-I was shown to my large round table by one of the maîtres, Sandro Spigarelli.
-He looked after me with delightful attentiveness throughout dinner.
-The picture shows me with Signor Spigarelli, in front of one of the painted depictions of grand food.
-Comfortably settled in a supportive armchair - important at my advancing age - I surveyed the good white crockery and sparkling Riedel glasses and sampled the excellent focaccia and olive oil brought to me by my waiter for the evening, the helpful Alessio.
+The hotel’s ground floor restaurant is L’Uliveto.
+It is open for those who like a substantial breakfast, but you should not neglect its quieter and more sophisticated evening character.
+Its cuisine is excellent, its floor is of black and white marble and its period oil paintings are exquisite.
+(Summer eating outside overlooking the swimming pool is popular.)
+I was shown to my large round table by the maître d’, Sandro Quintarelli.
+My picture shows this charming gentleman standing next to me.
+Signor Quintarelli looked after me with delightful courtesy throughout the evening.
+Comfortably settled in a supportive armchair - important at my advancing age - I surveyed the good white crockery and sparkling Riedel glasses and sampled the excellent focaccia and olive oil.

-Via Alberto Cadiolo 101, Rome 00136, Italy.
+Via Cadiolo 101, Rome 00136, Italy

 Telephone +39 06 35091